mostafa1993/myvpn/README.md

 It is possible to change the default setting, the trivial option is to uninstall and install the program with new settings.

-The beeter way is to access the config file and change the settings there.
-You may find the config file in `/etc/myvpn/myvpn.config`.
+The better way is to access the `configuration` file and change the settings there.
+You may find the `configuration` file in `/etc/myvpn/myvpn.config`.